There is no doubt, if you have stage 4 stomach cancer you are likely to be suffering symptoms and I will provide understanding and advice for you.

 You may have palliative surgery and once over this, go home with your families support and love.

 You may be able to attend a local day unit in hospital for your palliative chemotherapy or radiotherapy too.

 Hospices are places where you can get support their stage 4 stomach cancer and care from qualified staff trained to deal with the complications.

 A lot of people worry about hospices, but they are actually wonderful places.

 There is usually good camaraderie, a nice environment and all the technology on hand to deal with your symptoms should you need them.

 They’re also excellent places when dying of cancer, but also for respite and support, both for yourself and your carers.

 Often charity driven, hospices are highly recommended by most people.

 Whilst only a small percentage of people wish to be in hospital, particularly in the last days of their lives, hospitals are undoubtedly required when you are unable to have your complications dealt with either at home or indeed in a hospice.

-There are often palliative care teams that can advise on your management, instigate appropriate treatment and services, as well as getting you back to your chosen environment whether home or hospice.
+There are often palliative care teams that can advise on your stage 4 stomach cancer management, instigate appropriate treatment and services, as well as getting you back to your chosen environment whether home or hospice.